stephenlofgren/JavaSquares/README.md

 # JavaSquares
-Demo App to build and prove Java development skills
+Demo App being developed to build and prove Java development skills This may also be used for a Girls in Tech style training course.